The Wrestler (2008 film): Plot

-Professional wrestler Robin Ramzinski, better known by his ring name Randy "The Ram" Robinson, rose to fame in the 1980s.
-Now past his prime, Randy wrestles on weekends for independent promotions in New Jersey while living in a trailer park and working part-time at a supermarket under Wayne, a demeaning manager who mocks Randy's wrestling background.
-As a regular at a strip club, Randy befriends a stripper named Cassidy who, like Randy, is past her prime.
-After winning a local match, Randy agrees to a proposed 20th-anniversary rematch with his most notable opponent, "The Ayatollah", which Randy hopes could return him to stardom.
+In the 1980's, professional wrestler Robin Ramzinski, better known by his ring name Randy "The Ram" Robinson, rises to prominence.
+In the 2000's, now past his prime, he wrestles on weekends for independent promotions in New Jersey, resides in a trailer park, and works part-time at a supermarket, with his manager Wayne repeatedly disparaging his background.
+A regular patron at a strip club named Cheeques, he befriends a stripper named Pam, better known by her stage name Cassidy.
+After winning a local match, he agrees to a proposed 20th-anniversary rematch with his most notable opponent, "The Ayatollah", viewing it as a potential return to stardom.

-Randy intensifies his training, which includes steroid injections.
-After wrestling in a hardcore match, Randy suffers a heart attack backstage and undergoes coronary artery bypass surgery.
-His doctor informs him that he nearly died and has to stop taking steroids, and also warns Randy not to wrestle anymore, as his heart can no longer handle the exertion.
-Reluctantly, Randy decides to retire and begins working a full-time shift at the supermarket's deli counter.
+Randy intensifies his training, which includes anabolic steroid injections.
+After wrestling in a hardcore match, he suffers a heart attack backstage and undergoes coronary artery bypass surgery.
+Upon awakening, he is instructed by his doctor to refrain from further taking steroids and continuing his career, as his heart can no longer handle the exertion.
+Reluctantly, he decides to retire and begins working a full-time shift at the supermarket's deli counter.

-At Cassidy's suggestion, Randy visits his estranged daughter Stephanie, whom he had abandoned when she was a child, but she rebuffs him.
-While helping Randy buy a gift for Stephanie, Cassidy reveals that she has a son.
-Randy makes romantic advances toward her, which she rejects on the grounds of her job.
-Later, Randy gives the gift to his daughter and apologizes for abandoning her.
-The two bond over a visit to a beachfront boardwalk, where he often took her as a child, and agree to meet for dinner on the coming Saturday.
+Cassidy recommends that Randy attempt to rebuild his relationship with his estranged young-adult daughter Stephanie, whom he had abandoned when she was a child; he visits her residence, but she rebuffs him because he was unavailable to properly raise her.
+While accompanying him in purchasing a gift for Stephanie, Cassidy discloses that she has a 9-year-old son named Jameson, but she rejects his attempts to romance her because her occupation forbids romantic affairs with customers.
+Later, he re-encounters Stephanie, gives her the present he purchased and apologizes for forsaking her and her mother years earlier to focus on his own career.
+The two reconnect over a visit to a beachfront boardwalk, where he often took her when she was young, and agree to meet for dinner at a restaurant on the coming Saturday.